JoBCB/HackingP2_2019/Read_Me_Files/Read_Me_Juhee.md

 * inspection tool

+(sustained/ contained/ continuous/ discrete/ allows for a sequence of actions/ operational)

 Magnet

 - It has N / S dipole
-- Invisible power.
+- Invisible power
 - Metal or iron is pulled.
-- Current action and magnetism.
+- Current action and magnetism
-- Able to rotate.
+- Able to rotate
-- Even when divided, magnetism always occurs.
+- Even when divided, magnetism always occurs
-- Unable to separate the poles of a magnet.
+- Unable to separate the poles of a magnet
 - Fixing objects and objects
-The Earth is also a giant magnet.
+- The Earth is also a giant magnet
-Create adhesion
+- Create adhesion
+- Cold texture
+- Strong fixed
+- The larger the size, the stronger the magnetism
+- Can used to lift heavy metal
+- Can put objects in place where force not visible

+ "I'll drag you!"
+"Go away!
+The same character!"

+Magnet of family would be the electromagnet, Tesla coil, an aurora and Neodymium

+liquid type of the magnet is exist.

+*